ainaherimam/mcts-fanorona/README.md

 # Fanorona with MCTS

-Welcome to **Fanorona with MCTS**, a project that implements the Monte Carlo Tree Search (MCTS) algorithm for the traditional board game of [Fanorona](https://en.wikipedia.org/wiki/Fanorona).
+ A project that implements the Monte Carlo Tree Search (MCTS) algorithm for the traditional board game of [Fanorona](https://en.wikipedia.org/wiki/Fanorona).

 ---

 ## 📖 About Fanorona